arrow-down

 Contents

-JavaScript developers may directly invoke and use Java-based code, since the XP runtime builds on the JVM.
+JavaScript developers may optionally invoke and use Java-based code, since the XP runtime builds on the JVM.

 The __ object